hdorgeval/testcafe-starter/domains/testcafe-sample-page/README.md

  */
   ```

-  * If the same step-definition must be re-used for different statements, the jsDocs comments should be (see [this step implementation](./steps/a-xxx-message-should-appear-with-my-name.ts) for more details):
+  * If the same step-definition must be re-used for different statements, the JSDoc comments should be (see [this step implementation](./steps/a-xxx-message-should-appear-with-my-name.ts) for more details):

 ```js
 /**